 I use a good quality eco-friendly laundry detergent (see my guide to the best eco-friendly cleaning products) but sometimes you just need a little something extra to shift extra stubborn stains.

 Here are my natural stain remover tips for a cleaner greener wash.
 As with any stain remover, before trying out the natural stain remover tips I’d recommend spot testing in an inconspicuous area just in case it causes damage to your clothing.

 Natural Stain Remover Tips

 Milk is a surprising natural stain remover, that’s great at removing biro.
 Simply soak your stained item of clothing in a little milk for around 3 hours, then wash as normal.

 For removing blood stains naturally, you can either pre-soak your item of clothing in heavily salted cold water or soak it in a mixture of 1 litre of hot water and a quarter cup of soda crystals, then wash as normal.
 Soda crystals*, in particular, are a great natural stain remover.
-However, either option, depending on what you have to hand should remove the most stubborn bloodstain.
+However, either option, depending on what you have to hand, should remove the most stubborn bloodstain.